andrewdr14/claims_fraud_detection/README.md

 - Fork the repo and submit a pull request.
 - Open issues for bugs, questions, or feature requests.
 - Ideas for new data features, model types, or explanatory materials are especially encouraged.

+---

+## Limitations

+**This project is a learning tool with important limitations:**

+- **Synthetic Data and Labels:**
+  All data is artificially generated using a mixture of business rules and randomness.
+Most fraudulent claims are labeled based on a small set of simple, transparent rules; a minority are labeled as fraud randomly (to simulate error/noise), and some true frauds are missed at random (simulating false negatives).

+- **Feature–Label Leakage:**
+  The same features used to assign fraud labels are also used for model training.
+In real-world scenarios, the true fraud labels are not a direct function of input features, and "label leakage" is much less likely.

+- **Clean Data:**
+  The synthetic data is well-formed, with no missing values, typos, or real-world messiness.

+- **Class Balance:**
+  The proportion of fraudulent cases can be set arbitrarily; real insurance fraud is fairly rare.

+- **No Adversarial Examples:**
+  In reality, fraudsters adapt and try to evade detection.
+Here, there is no such adversarial activity.

+- **Overoptimistic Model Performance:**
+  Because of the above, models achieve unrealistically high metrics (precision, recall, ROC-AUC, etc.).
+  Real claims fraud detection is much more difficult, with far more subtle signals and noise.

+---

+**Suggestions & improvements are welcome!**